-Kick cabin fever to the curb by letting your kids run wild at one of our fine city’s many glorious parks and playgrounds.
-From pirate ship adventures and castle-top lookouts to swings with ocean views and Spiderman-worthy climbing nets––here’s where to find outdoor fun at the best playgrounds in San Diego!
+Get out and enjoy the great outdoors at one of San Diego’s best playgrounds.
+From pirate ship adventures and castle-top lookouts to sliding through a giant bunch of grapes, riding swings with ocean views and exploring Spiderman-worthy climbing nets––here’s where to find outdoor fun at the best playgrounds near you!

 De Anza Cove Park